Skip to content

 What does a finished audit look like?+

 A finished audit produces three structured outputs: a contradiction inventory (each finding classified by one of the eight taxonomy types — SELF, INTER_DOC, TEMPORAL, EVIDENTIARY, MODALITY_SHIFT, SELECTIVE_CITATION, SCOPE_SHIFT, UNEXPLAINED_CHANGE — with source citations and severity score), a bias scorecard (directional analysis with omission inventory and statistical note), and — where applicable — an accountability brief (breaches mapped to specific actors and regulatory bodies).
-The method provides templates for each output.
+The mode provides templates for each output.

 Read on